Kris: Culture

 Kris-makers did more than forge the weapon, they carried out the old rituals which could infuse the blade with mystical powers.
 For this reason, kris are considered almost alive because they may be vessels of spirits, either good or evil.
 Legends tell of kris that could move of their own volition and killed individuals at will.
 Some kris are rumored to stand upright when their real names are called by their masters.
 It was said that some kris helped prevent fires, death, agricultural failure, and many other problems.
 Likewise, they could also bring fortune, such as bountiful harvests.
 Many of these beliefs were derived from the possession of different kris by different people.
 For example, there is a type of kris in Java that was called Beras Wutah, which was believed to grant its possessor an easy life without famine.
 This kris was mainly assigned to government officers who were paid, in whole or in part, with foodstuffs such as rice.

 There are several ways of testing whether a kris is lucky or not.
 A series of cuts on a leaf, based on blade width and other factors, could determine if a blade was good or bad.
 Also, if the owner slept with the blade under their pillow, the spirit of the kris would communicate with the owner via dream.
-If the owner had a bad dream, the blade was unlucky and had to be discarded, whereas if the owner had a good dream the dagger would bring good fortune.
+If the owner had a bad dream, the blade was unlucky and had to be discarded, whereas if the owner had a good dream, the dagger would bring good fortune.
 However, just because a blade was bad for one person didn't mean it would be bad for another.
 Harmony between the weapon and its owner was critical.

-Because some kris are considered sacred and believed to possess magical powers, specific rites needed to be completed to avoid calling down evil fates which is the reason warriors often made offerings to their kris at a shrine.
+Because some kris are considered sacred and believed to possess magical powers, specific rites needed to be completed to avoid calling down evil fates, which is the reason warriors often made offerings to their kris at a shrine.
 There is also the belief that pointing a kris at someone means they will die soon, so silat practitioners precede their demonstrations by touching the points of the blades to the ground so as to neutralise this effect.

 Legendary and historic krises

-Several folktales—linked to historical figures—mention legendary kris that possess supernatural power and extraordinary ability.
-Most of the magical kris are of Javanese origin, while the tales are mainly derived from Javanese ancient manuscript and Babad (Javanese chronicle).
+Several narratives linked to historical figures mention kris that possess supernatural powers and extraordinary abilities.
+Most of the magical kris are of Javanese origin, while the narratives are mainly derived from Javanese ancient manuscripts and Babad (Javanese chronicle).